 In the end, you should read your entire text and make sure it does not contain any conventional grammatical mistakes.
 Let someone read your email and ask them for any inconsistencies.

 Your email should look perfect, and if there is any mistake, then amend it before sending the email.
 It will not leave a good impression upon the receiver.
-Therefore, a well-written email will always grab the attention and show your seriousness for the vacancy.
+Therefore, a well-written email will always grab the attention and show your seriousness about the vacancy.

 Things You Should Never do While Writing an Email for Your Dream Jobs.